US House votes to clamp down on imports from China's Xinjiang | DW | 09.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The US House of Representatives passed legislation banning imports from China's Xinjiang region if the US government determines the product was made by forced labor.
+The US House of Representatives passed legislation that would ban imports from China's Xinjiang region unless corporations can provide "clear and convincing evidence" that the products were not made using forced labor.

 The US House of Representatives Wednesday voted 428-1 to ban imports from the Xinjiang region of China where authorities have been accused of running forced labor and concentration camps as well as committing acts of genocide against the Uyghur Muslim minority.